 Thunderbird was used as a quarry for 4,000 years.8 That makes the site at the mouth of Flint Run the first and longest-used industrial site in Virginia.

-The Williamson site in Dinwiddie County is located on Little Cattail Creek, a tributary of the Nottaway River.
-It is the source of Cattail Creek Chalcedony, a distinctive form of quartz that was used by Paleo-indians for making Clovic points and other tools.
+The Williamson site in Dinwiddie County is located on Little Cattail Creek, a tributary of the Nottoway River.
+It is the source of Cattail Creek Chalcedony, a distinctive form of quartz that was used by Paleo-indians for making Clovis points and other tools.

 Based on the artifacts found by archeologists, it appears the site was occupied from 11,200-8,500 years ago (from the Paleo-Indian into the early Archaic Period).
 The high volume and type of "debitage" (waste rock, including edges chipped off cobbles) suggests the stone source was nearby.
 While no outcrops with evidence of quarrying have been found at the Williamson site itself, outcrops of chert and chalcedony have been found nearby on the Nottoway and Meherrin rivers.
 Cobbles in the creeks may have provided some of the source material for manufacturing at the Williamson site.9